secorolab/kelo_tulip/README.md

+> [!WARNING]
+> The current implementation of *torque control* is not stable, so for stable use it is recommended to use the robot in *velocity control* mode, which is enabled by default.The instability of the torque control may be due to occasional loss of contact with the ground, causing the wheels to spin at high speed.

 # KELO Tulip

 This package contains the *KELO Tulip* software.
-This software takes a velocity vector for the overall platform and converts it to commands for the individual KELO Drives of the platform.
+This software takes a velocity vector for the overall platform and converts it to commands for the individual KELO Drives of the platform with an option to control either in VELOCITY_CONTROL or in TORQUE_CONTROL modes.
 It implements an EtherCAT master to communicate with the KELO Drives and provides a simple velocity controller that can be used on real robots as well as for simulation.

 ## KELO Drives and how to build a platform
 The [KELO Drive](https://www.kelo-robotics.com/technologies/#kelo-drives) is the patent pending novel drive concept for mobile robots developed by KELO robotics.
 These wheels can be attached to any rigid platform in order to transform it into a mobile robot.
 It can even be used to [robotize a container](https://www.kelo-robotics.com/customized-designs/#robotized-material-container).
 A few screws are enough.